eliben/pss/README.rst

 Pre-requisites
 --------------

 **pss** needs only Python to run.
-It being tested with Python versions 2.7 and 3.6+ on Linux, Mac OS and Windows.
+It's being tested with Python versions 2.7 and 3.6+ on Linux, Mac OS and Windows.
 Earlier versions of Python 3.x may work as well, but this isn't guaranteed.